Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Real-world Testing

 \section{Real-world Testing}

-Following our experiments in a controlled lab environment, we also examined the effects of the \textsc{Brokenwire} attack in real-world scenarios.
+Following our experiments in a controlled lab environment, we subsequently examined the effects of the \textsc{Brokenwire} attack on real charging sessions.
 We tested the attack on a broad range of passenger cars from different manufacturers, spanning across different classes, price ranges, and charging capacities.
-All seven cars were equipped with a CCS charging port and followed either the ISO 15118 or the DIN 70121 standard.
+All eight cars were equipped with a CCS charging port, either Combo 1 (US) or Combo 2 (EU), and followed the ISO 15118 or the DIN 70121 standard.
 Table~\ref{tab:tested_vehicles} gives an overview of the cars we tested.
-In addition, we evaluated a total of 18 charging stations from various providers.
+In addition, we evaluated a total of 20 DC charging stations from various providers and manufacturers.
 We did not exhaustively test every combination of vehicles and charging stations, but tested multiple vehicles with most chargers.
 In one case, we successfully tested with three vehicles charging simultaneously on identical charging stations.